 I began my career working with queer youth at risk of exploitation and homelessness.
 I worked with trans communities for many years and co-founded cliniQ - Europe's first trans specific holistic sexual health and counselling service.
 I have since worked in counselling agencies, outdoor education, summer camps, schools, sexual health, diversity training, youth work, outreach and charities.

-I currently work for a sexual violence charity, and see clients at an agency specialising in adult survivors of childhood abuse.
+I currently work for a sexual violence charity, and my counselling experience has included working with the trans community and adult survivors of childhood abuse.

 Qualifications and Memberships